David-EstradaSD/DavesMeals/README.md

 * Run _npm start_ from the terminal window

 ### Lessons Learned
  This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).
-Note that the data is "dummy data" since this portion of the _Udemy Course_ didn't span _implementing Databases_ yet.
+The data is managed by [Google Firebase API](https://firebase.google.com/).